buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 When the translator receives a request to create the required credentials, it performs the sequence of actions as stated in {@fig:translator_process}.
 First, the proxy will forward the HTTP request data to the translator.
 Afterward, the translator checks if the transported identity is valid and signed by an authorized party in the authentication mesh.
 When the credentials are valid, they are translated according to the implementation of the translator.
 The proxy is then instructed with the actions to replace the transported identity with the correct credentials to access the destination.

 The translator is the critical part of the authentication mesh.
-If it receives invalid credentials (for example an identity that has been tampered with), it must reject the request with a `HTTP 403 Forbidden` response.
+If it receives invalid credentials (e.g. an identity that has been tampered with, or just a wrong username/password combination), it must reject the request with a `HTTP 403 Forbidden` response.
 If no identity is provided at all, a `HTTP 401 Unauthorized` must be sent.
 When the translation engine encounters any unexpected error during translation of the identity (like not being able to access the secret storage, or failure of some database), it must reject the request.
 The translator must reject any request that cannot be transformed successfully.
+This error handling is used on the receiving and the sending side.

 In the POC, the proof of integrity is not implemented, but the transformation takes place, where a "Bearer Token"^[access token of an IDP.] is used to check if the user may access the destination and then replaces the token with static Basic Authentication credentials.